The New Backwards: Backwards demo

 On the live Coil album Live Three, a song called "Backwards" is performed.
 This song is an incarnation of the songs "Simenon" and "Bee Has Photos".

-This bootleg comprises the material for an album with several proposed titles, such as International Dark Skies, God Please Fuck My Mind for Good, Fire of the Mind, The World Ended a Long Time Ago and Backwards.
-Other proposed titles are also possibly referenced by this material.
+The Ape of Naples is considered to be another reinterpretation of the Backwards demo, as it featured completely reworked versions of "Heaven's Blade", "AYOR" and other songs that are believed to have been originally created around the time of Backwards.
+Although the album contains a lot of material from the Backwards sessions, the material is so augmented that there are very few recognizable samples.

+Further material from the Backwards sessions has since been released as Backwards (through Cold Spring) and Swanyard.

 Track listing

 Three extra tracks, "Bee Has the Photos", "Egyptian Basses" and a different version of "Spastiche", have been circulated with the demos.